dmorse/pscfpp/README.md

 extensive set of tools for this purpose .
 The acronym PSCF stands for Polymer Self-Consistent Field, reflecting this origin.

-PSCF now also provides a reasonably complete set of tools for field theoretic simulation calculations that rely on a partial saddle-point approximation (PS-FTS).
+PSCF now also provides a complete set of tools for field theoretic simulation calculations that rely on a partial saddle-point approximation (PS-FTS).
 Such simulations can be performed using ether Brownian dynamics (BD) or Monte-Carlo (MC) sampling techniques.

-This current version of PSCF does not yet provide tools for fully-fluctuating complex Langevin field theoretic simulations (CL-FTS), which is planned for a future release.
-The source code of the current version does, however, contain some of the basic building blocks that will be needed CL-FTS, on which work is ongoing.
+The current version of PSCF does not yet provide tools for fully-fluctuating complex Langevin field theoretic simulations (CL-FTS), which is planned for a future release.
+The source code of the current version does, however, contain some of the basic building blocks for CL-FTS, on which work is ongoing.

-The partial saddle-point approximation for FTS used in the current version of PSCF is an approximation for incompressible models in which a Langrange multiplier pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
-The resulting approximation yields a theory that involves only real-valued fields, and that requires many of the same computational building blocks as those used in SCFT.
+The partial saddle-point approximation for FTS used in the current version is an approximation for incompressible models in which a pressure-like field that imposes a constraint on the total monomer density is approximated at a mean-field (or saddle-point) level, while fields that couple to composition fluctuations are allowed to fluctuate.
+The resulting approximation yields a theory that involves only real-valued fields, and that requires many of the same computational building blocks as SCFT.

 ## History

 The current C++/CUDA version of PSCF originated as a completely rewritten version of an older Fortran SCFT program of the same name.
-The older Fortran PSCF package builds a single program that was designed for SCFT analysis of systems that can contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
+The older Fortran PSCF package built a single program that was designed for SCFT on systems that can contain mixtures of linear block polymers and small molecule solvents in a domain with periodic boundary conditions.
+The current C++/CUDA version of PSCF is intended to supersede the Fortran version, which is no longer being developed or actively maintained.
-The current C++/CUDA version is intended to supersede the Fortran version, which is no longer being developed or actively maintained.
 The Fortran PSCF package is still available in a separate github.com repository at https://github.com/dmorse/pscf.
 The current C++/CUDA version provides almost all of the capabilities of the Fortran PSCF program, and many important new capabilities, as discussed below.

 Functional differences between the current C++/CUDA version of PSCF and the legacy Fortran version include the following:

    - The current version is an extensible package of several programs that are designed for different types of spatial domain and/or different types of hardware, implemented within a common framework.

-   - The current version can perform stochastic PS-FTS calculations as well as SCFT.
+   - The current version can perform stochastic PS-FTS calculations, in addition to SCFT.

    - The current version can treat systems that contain acyclic branched polymers, while the Fortran program was designed for linear polymers.